anirudh28/anirudh28.github.io/_pages/about.md

 ------
 During my internship at [Samsung Research](https://research.samsung.com/sri-b), I played a vital role in enhancing the functionality of the Bixby Voice Assistant as part of the Voice Intelligence team.
 I focused on training and optimizing various recommendation models to elevate the overall performance.

-My tasks involved conducting thorough benchmarking to evaluate the efficiency of classification models within the Bixby Voice Assistant's recommendation system.
+My tasks involved conducting thorough benchmarking to evaluate the efficiency of classification models within the [Bixby Voice Assistant](https://www.samsung.com/us/apps/bixby/) recommendation system.
 Recognizing my contributions during the internship, I was awarded a full-time job offer.

 Electrical Engineering Undergrad @ IIT Kanpur
 ------